kduraiswami/sisfly/source/p10-sisfly/README.md

-Today:
-4. this value will be marked with a different color marker
+Friday:
+1. ajax response refactor
-5. speed it up so i can expand search radius
+2. speed it up so i can expand search radius
+3. create case for sisflyMessage depending on score result

 application flow - mvp
 landing page with sisfly. two boxes to submit two different params you can walk from